Joey Meneses Player Props: Nationals vs. Mets

 Joey Meneses At The Plate

-- He has gone deep in one of 21 games, and in 1.1% of his plate appearances.
+- He has hit a long ball in one of 22 games, and in 1% of his plate appearances.

-- In seven games this year (33.3%), Meneses has picked up an RBI, including two games with multiple runs batted in.
+- Meneses has driven in a run in seven games this year (31.8%), including two games with multiple runs batted in.

-- He has scored in six of 21 games so far this year.
+- He has scored a run in six of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.